 3. Frequency of Publication

 This document will be reviewed and published on an annual basis.
 However, it will be published more frequently in the event of a material change to the business (for example, in respect of the scale of its operations or the range of its activities).
-The document will be published as soon as reasonably practicable after completion of the ICAAP.

 4. Verification, Media and Location of Publication